A leather wallet on a table with credit card sticking out, next to a payment receipt

 Plus, some credit cards are only available to people in clubs or membership organisations.

-But we do have many credit cards for you to compare, from major banks and leading credit card providers.
+But we do have many options from major banks and credit card providers for you to compare on your credit card search.